Eschatologue/CM_wiki/docs/spells/description/core/level-2.md

 **Components:** V, S, M (a hot pepper)
 **Duration:** Concentration, up to 1 minute

 You touch one willing creature, and choose Acid, Cold, Fire, Lightning, or Poison.
-Until the spell ends, the target can take a Magic action to exhale a 15-foot Cone.
+Until the spell ends, the target can take a **:rsc-a: Magic**{ .rsc } action to exhale a 15-foot Cone.
 Each creature in that area makes a Dexterity saving throw, taking 3d6 damage of the chosen type on a failed save or half as much damage on a successful one.

 ***Using a Higher-Level Spell Slot.*** The damage increases by 1d6 for each spell slot level above 2.